-- Prioritize your financial goals with the Goal-Setting Worksheet Handout as a guide. - Establish an emergency fund.
+- Prioritize your financial goals. - Establish an emergency fund.
 Financial experts suggest keeping at least three to six months of living expenses in reserve.
 If you do not have that much saved, consider setting aside a little each paycheck to help get you there.